Joe Metheny: Murders and confessions

-Metheny was given the ironic nickname "Tiny" in the 1990s, as he was 6 ft 1 in, extremely large and obese.
+Metheny was given the ironic nickname "Tiny" in the 1990s, as he was 6 ft 1 in and very large.
 He spent much of his time drinking in bars and lived with groups of homeless men in makeshift camps in South Baltimore; nearly all of his money was spent on crack cocaine, heroin, and liquor.
-However, he held a steady job as a forklift driver and was described as intelligent, well-spoken, and very well-mannered.
+However, he held a steady job as a forklift driver and was described as intelligent, well-spoken, and very well-mannered and as a "practical joker" who would brighten people's day and make them laugh.

 Metheny murdered Cathy Ann Magaziner in 1994, and buried her body in a shallow grave on the site of the factory where he worked.
 He later said that he had strangled her and that he dug up her skeleton six months later, put her head in a box, and threw it in the trash.

 Metheny was tried for murder in a different case in 1995 for allegedly killing two homeless men, Randall Brewer and Randy Piker, with an axe at a "tent city" under Baltimore's Hanover Street Bridge.
 Rival groups of homeless men were involved in mutual disputes and one of them, Larry Amos, was convicted of stealing the murder weapon and later using it to kill Everett Dowell, another homeless man.
 Brewer's and Piker's bodies were discovered on August 2, 1995, the same day that Dowell was murdered.
 Amos was arrested, accused of first-degree murder and pleaded guilty to the lesser charge of manslaughter; he was released after serving one year and nine months of an eight-year sentence.
 A jury concluded in July 1996 there was insufficient evidence to convict Metheny of murdering Brewer and Piker, but Metheny later said that he had committed those murders.

 Metheny killed Kimberly Lynn Spicer in mid-November 1996 by stabbing her with a knife.
 He kidnapped Rita Kemper on December 8, 1996, and attempted to rape her.
 According to prosecutors, he shared drugs with Kemper in the trailer where he was living at the pallet factory site.
 She refused to have sex with him and ran out of the trailer, so he chased her, beat her, dragged her back into the trailer, and then pulled down her pants and attempted to rape her.
 Kemper said he had attempted to murder her, saying: "I'm going to kill you and bury you in the woods with the other girls."
 She escaped through a window of the trailer and fled to police officers in the area.